sebthom/dockupdater/docs/Frequently-Asked-Questions.md

         docupdater.disable: "true"
 ```

-## How install docupdater without docker
+## How install Docupdater without docker

 docupdater can also be installed via pip: